 There is a lot of talk about ticks these days.
 Why?
 Because of the risk of Lyme disease.
-However, the risk of contracting this disease is very low, and not everybody reacts the same way.
+However, the risk of contracting this disease is very low, but confirmed cases are increasing, and not everybody reacts the same way.

 What is a Tick?